CamWeil/MATH4610/softwaremanual/21lufact.md

    **Language:** C++

-   **Description/Purpose:** This routine will perform LU-factorization on a square matrix and return the results of the operations in two separate arrays.
+   **Description/Purpose:** This routine will perform LU factorization on a square matrix and return the results of the operations in two separate arrays.

    **Input:** There are inputs needed for the size of the matrix and the elements of the matrix.
 These inputs are both prompted for at the beginning of the routine.

-   **Output:** This routine simply performs LU-factorization on a square matrix to create two resultant triangular matrices, which are then given as the output.
+   **Output:** This routine simply performs LU factorization on a square matrix to create two resultant triangular matrices, which are then given as the output.
 For example:

         Enter matrix size: 3
         Enter matrix element a11: 1